Search Legislation

 (b)for which an employer accounts as mentioned in subsection (4),

-is to be treated as an amount which, at the time when the notional payment is made, is paid by the employee in respect of the employee’s liability to income tax.
+is to be treated as [F10an amount of tax which], at the time when the notional payment is made, [F10is deducted] in respect of the employee’s liability to income tax.

 (a)in subsection (1), any occasion—